mfedatto/mfedatto.com/docs/resume.md

 It was a part-time job during the high school.
 I was a content writer and started as junior ASP developer helping the web site maintenance.

-CenaFinal.com.br was a entertainment website about movies on theaters with come great info about home video and open television programme.
+CenaFinal.com.br was an entertainment website about movies on theaters with come great info about home video and open television program.

 ### Technologies chart